Almac partners with Merck KGaA and the MRC to assess markers of response to Cetuximab therapy

 Prof. Paul Harkin, president of Almac Diagnostic Services, said;

 “Almac are delighted to once again be involved in such an important study.
-The use of retrospective analysis from formalin fixed paraffin embedded samples will be one of the keys to successfully delivering better molecular diagnostics, which is paramount in the development of personalized medicine”
+The use of retrospective analysis from formalin fixed paraffin embedded samples will be one of the keys to successfully delivering better molecular diagnostics, which is paramount in the development of personalised medicine”

 The MRC COIN study is a phase III, multicenter, three arm study in 1st-line treatment of mCRC.
 The study focuses on examining whether the combination of oxaliplatin and cetuximab with fluoropyrimidine chemotherapy improves patient outcomes.